 What Should I Do If I Became Ill After Taking Ozempic?

-If you suffered from gastroparesis, ileus, gallbladder disease or pulmonary embolism after taking Ozempic, you should:
+If you suffered from gastroparesis, ileus, gallbladder disease, vision changes or pulmonary embolism after taking Ozempic, you should:

 - Acquire medical attention immediately if you are experiencing from painful or ongoing symptoms such as chronic stomach pain